 Uncharted Learning Curriculum Roadmap

-Our student entrepreneurship curriculum puts students at the center of their own learning, and that requires teachers to let go of always having the “right” answer.
+Our youth entrepreneurship curriculum puts students at the center of their own learning, and that requires teachers to let go of always having the “right” answer.
 In entrepreneurship classes like INCubatoredu, there isn’t just one right answer.
 Instead of acting as an instructor or lecturer, entrepreneurship teachers act as guides to help students find their own solutions.
 Here’s how we design our curriculum to support teachers in embracing these new ways of engaging and empowering students:

 Backward Curriculum Design

 At Uncharted Learning, we design our curriculum in reverse.
 Backward design is the process of starting at the “finish line” and working backward to design a curriculum that ensures all students successfully complete the course and learn what the teacher intended for them to learn.
 This approach to curriculum development helps engineer learning experiences so that activities and assessments can be selected more intentionally and more closely align with course outcomes.
 A few benefits of backward curriculum design include:

 - Clear learning objectives for each unit of study and for the course as a whole

 - Activities that logically align with desired course outcomes